fkoester/docker-nominatim/README.md

 # docker-nominatim

-A docker setup for running a custom instance of the [Nominatim geocoding service](http://wiki.openstreetmap.org/wiki/Nominatim).
+A docker setup for running a custom instance of the [Nominatim geocoding service](http://wiki.openstreetmap.org/wiki/Nominatim) providing a nominatim-only image for use together with the plain [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/) image.

 In contrast to other nominatim docker setups I have seen so far (see [Alternatives](#alternatives)) this setup has two main advantages:
 1. Instead of one single docker container for all services (Apache and PostgreSQL database) it uses two
   * Apache containing the Nominatim instance
-  * PostgreSQL + PostGIS
+  * PostgreSQL + PostGIS (using plain [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/) image)

   This better complies with Docker's key principal: one container per service.
 The two docker containers are orchestrated using `docker-compose`.
 2. The import does not happen at buildtime of the image but ruther at runtime.
 This property is a consequence of 1.) because Nominatim of course needs the Database to import into.
 It also avoids nasty problems happening when trying to coordinate multiple processes from a Dockerfile.